Justin J. Hong

 Job Market Paper

-Biased and false beliefs -- such as denialism and superstitions -- influence human decision-making, potentially including key individuals that wield considerable economic and political power.
-In this paper, we document the substantial macro-level impact of leaders' misbeliefs in China, exploiting prevalent Asian traditional beliefs that allow us to link quasi-random, leader-specific spatial biases to regional development within cities.
-Municipal zones that are supernaturally unfavorable to mayors (i.e., subject to mayors’ over-pessimism) have an average 2 percent lower GDP compared to other zones.
-Exploiting mayor reports and administrative micro-level data, we show reduced policy support and public investment as the key drivers.
-Downstream changes in firms and households further amplify the loss, with a 6% decrease in firm entry, a 4% reduction in the productivity of remaining firms, and a small population decline.
-Our back-of-the-envelope calculation suggests Chinese mayors' spatial misbeliefs are associated with at least a 0.1% annual GDP loss over the past two decades.
-Overall, our findings highlight subjective beliefs as an important determinant of leader performance, contributing to a deeper understanding of why leaders matter for economic development.
+Subjective beliefs – many of which are non-factual or false – influence human decision-making, potentially including key individuals that wield considerable power.
+This paper documents for the first time the macro-level impact of leaders’ non-factual beliefs, exploiting prominent Chinese traditional beliefs that allow us to link quasi-random, leader-specific spatial biases to regional development within cities.
+We find that municipal zones perceived as unfavorable to mayors have an average 2 percent lower GDP compared to other zones.
+Exploiting mayoral reports and administrative micro-level data, we show reduced policy support and public investment as the key drivers.
+Downstream changes in firms and house holds further amplify the loss, with a 6% decrease in firm entry, a 4% reduction in the productivity of remaining firms, and a small population decline.
+Our back-of-the envelope calculation suggests such non-factual beliefs of Chinese mayors are associated with at least a 0.1% annual GDP loss over the past two decades.
+Overall, our findings highlight subjective beliefs as an important determinant of leader performance that matters for economic development.

 Working Papers